 We all know, the internet can be a black hole that any of us can dive into and lose ourselves...
 Thanks for Sharing demonstrates one way out.

-Original works by the participating artists come together in the same physical space for a group exhibition highlighting the evolving practice of artists forging real world community online.
-Thanks For Sharing also notably connects this unique global online arts community to the small, relatively isolated community of Port Townsend, WA.
+Original works by the participating artists came together in the same physical space for a group exhibition highlighting the evolving practice of artists forging real world community online.
+Thanks For Sharing also notably connected this unique global online arts community to the small, relatively isolated community of Port Townsend, WA.

 chicojefferson - Josh Jefferson, Boston